seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 5.8 Quality Control and Belief Surfacing Dynamics

 Quality Control refers to the surfacing of misaligned priors when an agent holds a new high-coherence frame.
-Formally, let prior parameters be theta.
-On holding a new frame F_hold with high C and sustained FREQ, large prediction mismatches elsewhere can produce a gradient for updating theta:
+Formally, let prior parameters be $\theta$.
+On holding a new frame $F_{\text{hold}}$ with high $C$ and sustained FREQ, large prediction mismatches elsewhere can produce a gradient for updating $\theta$:

 $$\Delta\theta \propto \eta\, \nabla_{\!\theta}\, L_{\mathrm{total}}\!\big(\theta; D_{\mathrm{hold}}\big)$$

-where L_total includes prediction error terms that were previously suppressed by low-coherence priors.
+where $L_{\mathrm{total}}$ includes prediction error terms that were previously suppressed by low-coherence priors.
 Practically, this results in the surfacing of contradictions (beliefs that fail to explain held states) that must be revised.
 This update dynamic is formalized in active inference as precision-weighted prediction error minimization and corresponds to our observed "quality control" phenomenon [13].

 ## 5.9 Empirical Signatures and Testable Predictions

-**P1 (Selection Stability Tradeoff):** Increasing b (coherence weight) in the selection rule raises frame stability (longer holding durations) but reduces exploratory policy diversity; this tradeoff can be measured in simulated agents by plotting mean hold_time vs policy entropy under varying b.
+**P1 (Selection Stability Tradeoff):** Increasing $b$ (coherence weight) in the selection rule raises frame stability (longer holding durations) but reduces exploratory policy diversity; this tradeoff can be measured in simulated agents by plotting mean hold_time vs policy entropy under varying $b$.

-**P2 (EGS Predictive Utility):** Short-horizon changes in EGS predict subsequent policy-switch probability within Δt minutes in human experiments; validation via logistic regression controlling for task difficulty and baseline affect.
+**P2 (EGS Predictive Utility):** Short-horizon changes in EGS predict subsequent policy-switch probability within $\Delta t$ minutes in human experiments; validation via logistic regression controlling for task difficulty and baseline affect.

-**P3 (FREQ Correlation):** Cumulative FREQ(t; Δ) correlates positively with Option-Availability metrics |A_eff(t)| and with subjective reports of perceived affordances.
+**P3 (FREQ Correlation):** Cumulative $FREQ(t; \Delta)$ correlates positively with Option-Availability metrics $|A_{\text{eff}}(t)|$ and with subjective reports of perceived affordances.

 **P4 (Quality Control Latency):** The time between holding a high-coherence frame and subsequent belief revision (quality control latency) scales with prior strength (measured by prior concentration); stronger priors lead to longer latency and more abrupt updates.